AI Animation Generator for Brand Characters

 Workflow:

-• Generate character image (Midjourney, DALL-E, Flux)
+• Generate character image with an image AI

-• Remove background from static image (Remove.bg)
+• Remove background from the static image

-• Animate with video generator (Runway, Sora, Pika, etc.)
+• Animate with a video AI

-• Remove background from video (Unscreen)
+• Remove background from the video

-• Convert to correct format (FFmpeg)
+• Convert to the right format (FFmpeg)

 • Repeat steps 3–5 for each animation